jrosen48/utk-homepage/content/post/2019-12-31-things-i-learned-in-the-last-year.md

 ## Models and parenting and teaching

 A collabofriend shared ["the 5 S's" for soothing babies](https://www.happiestbaby.com/blogs/baby/the-5-s-s-for-soothing-babies) with me before our son was born, and this was super helpful to me.
 But, in the last year, our son became a toddler, and I didn't know what to do, and I struggled.
 I tried to find resources for how to parent (and discipline, something I haven't been very good at), and found that a simple idea from the authors of [No Drama Discipline](https://www.drdansiegel.com/pdf/Refrigerator%20Sheet--NDD.pdf) clicked with me.
 That simple idea was "connect and redirect."
-I thought of these two strategies ("5 S'" and "connect and redirect") as simple models for parenting.
+I thought of these two strategies ("5 S's" and "connect and redirect") as simple models for parenting.
 They're both super simplified but helpful.

 Related, when I taught a science teahcing methods class, I organized some of the class around the [Ambitious Science Teaching](https://ambitiousscienceteaching.org/) model.
 I found this to to be helpful.

-My takeaway: models that are good (even if they're not great) can be helpful for parenting and teaching.
+My takeaway: Models that are good (even if they're not great) can be helpful for parenting and teaching.

 ## Solo parent